stefan-hoeck/idris2-tutorial/src/Tutorial/DataTypes.md

 So, `Other` is a *function* from `String` to `Title`.
-This means, that we can pass `Other` a `String` argument and get a `Title` as the results:
+This means, that we can pass `Other` a `String` argument and get a `Title` as the result:

 ```idris
 dr : Title
 dr = Other "Dr."
 ```

-Again, we can use pattern matching to implement function on the `Title` data type:
+Again, we can use pattern matching to implement functions on the `Title` data type:

 ```idris